Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 This one may contain the fountain of youth.
 Luckily, the secret of kefir is out, and it is not only tasty but also a super player in the probiotic playbook.

-Kefir “grains” look like a bunch of cauliflower or little white brains.
-They are a living culture of bacteria/yeast, which occurs in nature.
+Kefir “grains” look like a bunch of cauliflower or little white “brains.”
+They are a living culture of lactic acid bacteria/yeast, which occurs in nature.
+(So for those reading this who are gluten-free, you have nothing to worry about!)

 They also contain a polysaccharide called kefiran.
 It is a product of Lactobacillus kefiranofaciens and contains equal parts of galactose and glucose.